Spanish-Style Baked Eggs

 - chopped fresh parsley

-- Stir in the chopped tomatoes into the chorizo mixture; bring to a simmer and cook until the sauce begins to thicken and reduce a little, for 10 minutes.
+- Stir tomatoes into the chorizo mixture; bring to a simmer and cook until the sauce begins to thicken and reduce a little, for 10 minutes.

-- Make two small wells in the tomato sauce.
+- Make 2 small wells in the tomato sauce.
 Crack an egg into each well.

-Add your own spin on this recipe by adding vegetables and fresh herbs like parsley.
+Add your own spin on this recipe by adding vegetables or chopped fresh chives.
 You can also serve it up with a side of crispy corn tortillas if you really want to indulge yourself early in the morning!
+Skip the chorizo for a vegetarian version.
+Pour the tomato-chorizo sauce into individual ramekins, crack an egg into each one, and bake, if you want to give each person their own serving!

 What others are saying